It is essential that patient data is kept safe and secure, to protect your confidential information.

 Strict legal contracts

-A legal contract must be signed before data can be transferred.
+A legal contract should be signed before data can be transferred or accessed.
 This sets out strict rules about what an organisation can do with the data, and has clear restrictions on what is not allowed.

 What does a data sharing contract include?